Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

-charCountY | The number of vertical characters charPaddingXFactor | The average horizontal distance between two characters, measured in percentage of the characters width charPaddingYFactor | The average vertical distance between two characters, measured in percentage of the character height isBrightTextOnDark | If `true` this scans bright text on dark background. <br> If `false` this scans dark text on bright background
+charCountY | The number of vertical characters charPaddingXFactor | The average horizontal distance between two characters, measured in percentage of the characters width charPaddingYFactor | The average vertical distance between two characters, measured in percentage of the character height isBrightTextOnDark | If `true`, this scans bright text on dark background. <br> If `false`, this scans dark text on bright background

 ### Android